Overv/VulkanTutorial/01_Overview.md

 platform APIs or libraries like [GLFW](http://www.glfw.org/) and [SDL](https://www.libsdl.org/).
 We will be using GLFW in this tutorial, but more about that in the next chapter.

-We need two more components to actually render to a window: a window surface (VkSurfaceKHR) and a swap chain (VkSwapChainKHR).
+We need two more components to actually render to a window: a window surface (VkSurfaceKHR) and a swap chain (VkSwapchainKHR).
 Note the `KHR` postfix, which means that these objects are part of a Vulkan extension.
 The Vulkan API itself is completely platform agnostic, which is why we need to use the standardized WSI (Window System Interface) extension to interact with the window manager.
 The